Louis de Bonald: Early life and education

 Bonald came from an ancient noble family of Provence.
-Louis was born in the chateau of Le Monna, a modest estate that served as the family seat; the only son in his family, Louis was heir to the family estate.
+Louis was born in the chateau of Le Monna, a modest estate that served as the family seat.
+As the only son in his family, Louis was heir to the family estate.
 Le Monna is situated just east of the market town of Millau, overlooking the Dourbie river.
 His father, Antoine Sébastien de Bonald, died when Louis was four years old and the young boy would be brought up by his pious mother Anne née de Boyer du Bosc de Périe.
 Like many in the provincial nobility of the time, Anne was influenced by the Jansenists and brought up her son with a stern Catholic piety.
 De Bonald was tutored at Le Monna until the age of eleven, when he was sent to boarding school in Paris.
 He would then move to the Oratorian College of Juilly at age fifteen at the behest of his mother.
 The Oratorians were known for their rigor and grounded de Bonald in the classics, as well as in mathematics, philosophy, and especially history.
 The headmaster of the school, Father Mandar, was a friend of Swiss philosopher Jean-Jacques Rousseau, and de Bonald was most likely acquainted with the writings of the philosophes early on.

 He left Juilly in 1772 and entered the musketeers the following year.
 His unit was attached to King Louis XV at Versailles before being disbanded in 1776.
 After leaving the military, de Bonald returned to his estates in his native region of Rouergue.
 He assumed the life of a country gentleman, and took an interest in growing his properties and making them as productive as possible.
-He married a country nobleman’s daughter, Elisabeth-Marguerite de Guibal de Combescure, and the two had seven children, four of whom lived past childhood.
+He married a country nobleman’s daughter, Elisabeth-Marguerite de Guibal de Combescure, and the two had seven children, four of whom lived into adulthood.
 One of their sons, Louis Jacques Maurice de Bonald, would go on to become the Cardinal-Archbishop of Lyon.
 His other son, Victor, would have a writing career of his own and would write a biography of his father.